Big Island Talk Story by Jan Wizinowich

 Picture

 The project had been percolating in Marie McDonald’s heart for about twenty years, but the rediscovery of the lost art of kapa began back in the seventies.
 “One of those "improvements of civilized society" was the introduction of woven cloth, which became so available that kapa-making disappeared within a century after Cook sailed through the islands.
 It wasn't until the 1970s, that a resurgence of interest and pride in the Hawaiian culture caused artisans like the Big Island's Kanae Keawe and Puanani Van Dorpe to research the old techniques and attempt to revive the art.
-Keawe says, ‘I was self-taught.
-There were no kupuna living who could tell us the correct way to make kapa, so I did a lot of research at Bishop Museum.
-I read Peter Buck's books and others on Hawaiian arts and crafts, studied Fijian kapa making at Polynesian Cultural Center.
-I'm a woodcarver originally, so I was able to recreate the tools.’"
-(Betty Fullard-Leo, http://www.coffeetimes.com/kapa2.htm)

 Marie McDonald and her daughter Roen Hufford have been making art from nature for many years.
-When she and her husband moved to Hawaii Island, McDonald’s original idea was to grow flowers for lei making and this eventually expanded into the cultivation of wauke and native dye plants such as: `akala (native raspberry) for pink; `ama`uma`u (fern) for red; kukui for black and red, noni and `olena (turmeric) for yellows, ma‘o for greenish yellow and ukiuki for blue.
+When she and her husband moved to Hawai'i Island, McDonald’s original idea was to grow flowers for lei making and this eventually expanded into the cultivation of wauke and native dye plants such as: `akala (native raspberry) for pink; `ama`uma`u (fern) for red; kukui for black and red, noni and `olena (turmeric) for yellows, ma‘o for greenish yellow and ukiuki for blue.
 After a couple of decades of experimentation and learning the craft, McDonald and daughter Hufford, began to create stunning works that were a hybrid of ancient technique and their own twentieth century vision.

 Picture

-As with much Hawaiian cultural knowledge, many of the ancient kapa designs and their symbolism have been lost with western contact.
-But there was much research done, and ultimately the kapa makers used an array of approaches that blended old knowledge with the new and illustrated their own personal dynamic as they engaged with the natural world.
-Many of the kapa makers such as Moana Eiselle, “…had symbolism that they attached to it.
-She had a mountain shape, she had stylized lei forms that she wanted to convey a certain story on her kapa.
-Many of the kapa makers do approach it like Moana did,” observed Hufford.
 Another kapa maker, Maile Andrade expands on that.
 “For Maile Andrade, the kaona, the hidden meaning, is what drives her.
 ‘I teach beyond the material to the concepts behind kapa,’ she says.
 ‘For instance, we have watermarks, but the rest of Polynesia doesn’t.
 How did that native see the world, for those things to appear?
 It wasn’t just for decoration: My point of view is that it has to do with mana [spiritual power], or protection, or god or ‘aumakua [ancestors; protector spirits] parallels.’”
 (Roland Gilmore, Hana Hou, Feb. / March 2009)

 Picture